Rule 8003. Appeal as of Right—How Taken; Docketing the Appeal

 (c) Serving the Notice of Appeal.

-(1)Serving Parties and Transmitting to the United States Trustee.
-The bankruptcy clerk must serve the notice of appeal on counsel of record for each party to the appeal, excluding the appellant, and transmit it to the United States trustee.
-If a party is proceeding pro se, the clerk must send the notice of appeal to the party’s last known address.
+(1)Serving Parties; Sending to the United States Trustee.
+The bankruptcy clerk must serve the notice of appeal by sending a copy to counsel of record for each party to the appeal—excluding the appellant’s counsel—and send it to the United States trustee.
+If a party is proceeding pro se, the clerk must send the notice to the party’s last known address.
 The clerk must note, on each copy, the date when the notice of appeal was filed.

-(2)Effect of Failing to Serve or Transmit Notice.
-The bankruptcy clerk’s failure to serve notice on a party or transmit notice to the United States trustee does not affect the validity of the appeal.
+(2)Failure to Serve the Notice of Appeal.
+The bankruptcy clerk’s failure to serve notice on a party or send notice to the United States trustee does not affect the appeal’s validity.

-(3)Noting Service on the Docket.
-The clerk must note on the docket the names of the parties served and the date and method of the service.
+(3)Entry of Service on the Docket.
+The clerk must note on the docket the names of the parties served and the date and method of service.

-(d) Transmitting the Notice of Appeal to the District Court or BAP; Docketing the Appeal.
+(d) Sending the Notice of Appeal to the District Court or BAP; Docketing the Appeal.